oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

     This code will delete the post from the *SM\_REACTIONS* table based on the logged in user by way of **:APP\_USER** and matching the table record with ID equal to the value in **:P1\_ACTION\_ID** (as identified in the code via Oracle bind variable syntax (prefixed with a colon).
     This code block needs to receive that Page Item value for the P1\_ACTION\_ID value as defined by the button in the Cards report for each post that shows the delete button/icon.

 6. This is handled by providing a list of the Page Items to Submit to the Server (in this case, just 1).
-Paste this Page Item name into that box under the PL/SQL Code property box as shown:
+Paste this Page Item name into **Items to Submit** field:

     ```
     <copy>